 View Cosmos Lite tours of Italy

-Ideal if you want to see it all, with convenient accommodation and a wide scope of itineraries
+Ideal if you want to see it all, with convenient accommodation, plenty of options to personalise and a wide scope of itineraries

 Explore the maze of evocative canals that make up Venice and experience a grand romance by private boat.
 Take in views of the magnificent Palazzo Ducale and Basilica di San Marco on the Grand Canal, soak up the atmosphere of the narrow backstreets with their marble-lined neighbourhood churches, and travel under arched bridges to stunning town squares.
 Alight your vessel and head to a waterside bistro for cicheti (small plates), served with the city’s signature drink, prosecco.